Simple ways to refresh your space for spring

 Image Credit: Apartment Therapy

-Here’s a great article by the Chicago Tribune on the three Ps of home décor to re-energize a living space – plants, paint and pillows.
+Here’s a great article by Decorist on the three Ps of home décor to re-energize a living space – plants, paint and pillows.

 • Plants – adding greenery can both re-energize your space and benefit your health!
-This NBC News article tells you why plants are great to have around and provides a beginner’s guide to decorating with plants.
+Our post on plants that clean the air in your home explains why they're great to have around and provides a breakdown on pretty plants that benefit your health.
 Go wild!

 • Paint – a fresh coat of paint might be just what you need to refresh your space.
 Huffington Post suggests painting a thrift store find or an item you love and can’t seem to part with.
 Before you do, check out Country Living’s guide on mistakes to avoid.